Karthikeyan21001828/MERN_EX08/README.md

-# Exp-6 Create a simple calculator built with React
+# Exp 8 Create a BMI Calculator using React
 ## AIM:
-To create react app to develop a complete Simple Calculator application with all features.
+To create react app to develop a complete BMI Calculator application.
 ## PROCEDURE:
 ### STEP 1:
 Create react app by npm create-react-app.
 ### STEP 2:
-Make changes to App.js where the calculator works.
+Make changes to App.js where the bmi calculator works.
 ### STEP 3:
 Include Style in the react using app.css and import it to App.js.
 ### STEP 4: